G.I. Joe: Timeless Collection: Timeless Collection I

 The packaging and included graphics were designed to evoke the style and feel of the original 60s releases.
 Timeless Collection I and II featured a lidded window box for the more expensive offerings, similar to the early Classic Collection.
 Timeless Collection I featured green boxes with a green marbled strip across the top and bottom of the boxes.
 This style of packaging design was first used with the Classic Collection FAO Schwarz F15E pilot, several years earlier.
 Target Stores offered a US infantry soldier and footlocker; the packaging says "footlocker series", but only one version was ever released.
 Toys 'R' Us offered Mission: Splashdown, which was one of the two physically largest store release packages.
 FAO Schwarz had an elaborate wooden box set for their exclusive Green Beret.
-KayBee Toys offered Heavy Weapons, which came with die-cast metal accessories.
+Kay-Bee Toys offered Heavy Weapons, which came with die-cast metal accessories.
 Walmart's offerings, "General Ulysses S. Grant" and limited edition "General Robert E. Lee" was labeled "Civil War Series".
 It is also a bit of an anomaly, since no such figure ever existed in the original 60s lineup.

 Timeless Collection II

 Timeless Collection II maintained the same format, but switched to a brown coloration.
 Toys 'R' Us offered the "Rescue of the Lost Squadron" which was the other of the two physically largest store release packages.
 FAO Schwarz continued the elaborate wooden box format for their exclusive Marine Jungle Fighter.
-KayBee Toys offered the Deep Sea Diver, again with all metal accessories & equipment.
+Kay-Bee Toys offered the Deep Sea Diver, again with all metal accessories & equipment.
 Target released a lower priced Action Sailor, in either Caucasian or African American.
 Neither the Toys nor Target packages had the signature marbled lidded cover.